YannicP/yannicp/index.md

  ![Diagram3](images/DefectDetection/resultsml.png)

- Through combining the early, computer vision based defect detection with the machine learning based approach, the detection is able to flag damaged parts in small series production and improve through machine learning if series become larger-
+ Through combining the early, computer vision based defect detection with the machine learning based approach, the detection is able to flag damaged parts in small series production and improve through machine learning if series become larger.

 # <a name="p3_link"></a> Solving the Kaggle Titanic Challenge using Tensorflow

  This is a project I did for fun a few years age: I wanted to use a custom neural network to solve the infamous Kaggle Titanic challenge.
-The full jupyter notebook is available at: (https://github.com/YannicP/MachineLearning/blob/master/KaggleTitanic/titanic_survival.ipynb)
+The full jupyter notebook is available at [Kaggle Titanic challenge using Tensorflow](https://github.com/YannicP/MachineLearning/blob/master/KaggleTitanic/titanic_survival.ipynb)

  The Neural Networks structure is as follows:
  1. Input Layer: droput rate 0.2